jbpawlik/portfolio/README.md

 ### Portfolio is a demonstration site showcasing web design using HTML and CSS elements.

 ### __Description__
 A portfolio page for the author.
-The portfolio includes information about active projects, professional background, and personal interests.
+The portfolio includes information about active projects, personal and professional background, and .
 The pages' unique style is based off a CSS file created by the author.

 ### __Setup/Installation__
 * Clone the [repository](http://github.com/reduxredux/portfolio) to your local machine
 + Navigate to the top level of the directory
 - Open index.html in your browser

-Alternately, visit [Github Pages](reduxredux.github.io/portfolio) to view the site
+Alternately, visit [Github Pages](http://reduxredux.github.io/portfolio) to view the site

 ### __Known Bugs / Future Goals__
 No bugs have been found or reported.
 Please contact the author if you experience poor performance.